Sugar Free Cookie Dough (Safe Edible Recipe)

 - Homemade Chocolate Chips: My DIY Chocolate Chips are a great make-your-own option for chocolate chips.

-- You might want to blend the sweetener before adding it to prevent the dough from being grainy.
+- You might want to blend the sweetener before adding it to prevent the dough from being grainy, however allulose is more fine than other alternative sweeteners, so you might not need to blend that.

 Ingredients